DavidTPate/pendragon/README.md

 This step includes any weapon training or practice done over the winter, and allows deliberate changes to attributes, traits, and passions.

-If the Gamemaster permits it, your knight’s squire can also increase one or more of his three primary skills (listed on the character sheet) at this time, using the same choices as your knight.
+If the Gamemaster permits it, your knight's squire can also increase one or more of his three primary skills (listed on the character sheet) at this time, using the same choices as your knight.

 During this step, you may choose to do any one of the following three things: